hbctraining/scRNA-seq/lessons/QC_bad_data.md

 <img src="../img/sc_qc_filtered_cellcounts.png" width="500">

 In addition, it is a good idea to explore all of the quality plots for the filtered data.
 All plots should be much improved for the number of reads per cell, genes detected, UMIs per cell, mitochondrial ratio, and novelty.
-The plots below show the filtered plots from the example data.
 Since the `Unsorted` sample was a poor quality sample, the filter will remove a large number of the cells for this sample; in this case all cells except 1 were filtered out.